gasparka/pyha/docs/types.rst

 User defined types
 ------------------

-User can make new types by deriving a class from ``Hardware``.
-User types can be used as registers, inputs/outputs to simulation etc.
+User defined types can be used as registers, inputs/outputs to simulation etc..
+Example:

 .. code-block:: python